Bipolar has become more prevalent in children over the years. Understand the diagnosis and find options for support.

 Here is the criteria for diagnosis from the DSM-5 (Diagnostic and Statistical Manual for Mental Disorders, Fifth Edition).

-A Major Depressive Episode includes at least 5 of the following symptoms occurring over the same 2-week period and must include either #1 or #2:
+Includes at least 5 of the following symptoms occurring over the same 2-week period and must include either #1 or #2:

-A Manic Episode includes a period of at least one week during which the person is in an abnormally and persistently elevated or irritable mood.
+Includes a period of at least one week during which the person is in an abnormally and persistently elevated or irritable mood.
 While an indiscriminately euphoric mood is the classical expectation, the person may instead be predominately irritable.
 He or she may also alternate back and forth between the two.
 This period of mania must be marked by three of the following symptoms to a significant degree.
 If the person is only irritable, they must experience four of the following symptoms.
 A Hypomanic Episode is very similar to a manic one, but less intense.
 It is only required to persist for 4 days and it should be observable by others that the person is noticeably different from his or her regular, non-depressed mood and that the change has an impact on his or her functioning.

-A Mixed Episode would fulfill the symptom requirements for both a Major Depressive Episode and a Manic Episode nearly every day but the mixed symptoms only need to last for a 1-week period.
+Would fulfill the symptom requirements for both a Major Depressive Episode and a Manic Episode nearly every day but the mixed symptoms only need to last for a 1-week period.

 For all four of these episodes, the symptoms must have an impact on the person’s ability to function and can’t derive from some other circumstance or illness that would logically, or better, account for its expression.